* Above: HPV types 6, 11, 16 and 18 have been related to the cases of disease in Europe

 In the UK, both boys and girls aged 12 -13 (Year 8) can receive the HPV vaccine (girls have been vaccinated since 2008, boys were only added to the programme in September 2019 following the successful work of HPV Action, a coalition co-founded by NOMAN).

 In the USA, boys and girls under 26 are recommended to receive the HPV vaccine.
 Routine vaccination is recommended at the ages of 11 or 12 during their pre-teen check-up, but the vaccination series can begin as young as 9.
 Find out more via the Centers for Disease Control and Prevention (CDC).

 Unvaccinated adults should consult their doctor about the benefits of vaccination as although they will likely have been exposed to HPV, there will still be benefit to immunisation.

 HPV vaccinations are very safe and are closely monitored by organisations such as the European Medicines Agency and World Health Organisation.

 The Global Advisory Committee on Vaccine Safety (GACVS) considers HPV vaccines to be extremely safe.

 NHS researchers looked at studies of 73,428 girls and women and concluded it was safe and effective.

-WHICH COUNTRIES VACCINATE BOYS?
+WHICH COUNTRIES VACCINATE BOYS AS WELL AS GIRLS?